Dantas11/Tech-Blog/README.md

 ## Project Description

-This project uses the Model-View-Controller (MVC) paradigm to create a blog-style website where developers can create an account, create a new post, edit the post made or delete it, comment on other user's posts.
-All posts get displayed at main page with date and username of the creator.
+This project uses Model-View-Controller (MVC) paradigm to create a blog-style website where developers can create an account, create a new post, edit the post made or delete it, comment on other user's posts.
+All posts get displayed at main page so users can read them and interact.

 ## User Story